lizmat/articles/resolutions.md

 ## When and where

 The *when* has been decided for the first meeting: Saturday 17 January 2026 at 19:00 UTC (20:00 CET, 14:00 EST, 11:00 PST, 04:00 JST (18 Jan)), and to take one hour maximum.
-If not all issues have been resolved, they will be moved to a future meeting.
+If not all of these issues have been resolved, they will be moved to a future meeting.

 Selecting a time is always difficult in these situations.
 The reason this time was selected, was that it would be 1 hour before the next Raku Steering Council meeting, so at least the Raku Steering Council members would be more or less available already.
 And also because that time turned out to be the least problematic for them, and thus possibly also for other Raku Community members.

 The where is, at least for now, on Jitsi: [https://meet.jit.si/SpecificRosesEstablishAllegedly](https://meet.jit.si/SpecificRosesEstablishAllegedly).
-The reason Jitsi was selected, is that it has proven to be working with minimal hassle for at least the Raku Steering Council meetings (as the only thing you need to be able to attend, is a modern browser, and no further installation.
+The reason Jitsi was selected, is that it has proven to be working with minimal hassle for at least the Raku Steering Council meetings (as the only thing you need to be able to attend, is a modern browser, a camera, a microphone, no further installation required).

 ## Preparation